amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

  > [!NOTE]
  > This above example applies to running Dapr in stand-alone mode.
 For Kubernetes hosting, consider using volume mounts.

-The `nestedSeparator` in a Dapr configuration file specifies a character for Dapr to *flatten* any JSON hierarchy.
+The `nestedSeparator` in a Dapr configuration file specifies a character to *flatten* a JSON hierarchy.
 Consider the following snippet:

 ```json
 {